Electronics

 Barometric Pressure Readings With A Bus Pirate

 Bus Pirate and SCP1000 I decided to learn how to use my Bus Pirate (v3) by getting it to talk to an SCP1000 chip that I’ve had for a while but not got round to using.
 The SCP1000 is a very accurate barometric pressure sensor with an SPI interface, mine is on a handy breakout board and came from Sparkfun.
 The datasheet has the details.
+For the first step I found it pretty much vital to label each of the connectors on the end of the Bus Pirate cable as tracking down which is which was taking too long.

 Read more